Everything You Need to Know About Eyebrow Threading:

 How much does eyebrow threading cost?

-It Costs Around the Same As Waxing, depending on where you go and the state of your brows, they’re usually in the same price range.but generally, a 10 to 20 minute eyebrow-strengthening session can cost between $15 and $45.
+It Costs Around the Same as Waxing, depending on where you go and the state of your brows, they’re usually in the same price range.but generally, a 10 to 20 minute eyebrow-strengthening session can cost between $15 and $45.

-How often should you thread?
+How often should you thread your eyebrows?

 Although the rate of regrowth is individual, clients who threading generally tend to have their eyebrows threading every two to three weeks.
 Because the process removes singular hairs at the root, the results can last as long as waxing.

-How long do threading results last?
+How long do thread lift results last?

-Hair grows at a variable rate from one person to another, but in fact, threading can last on average between 2 and 5 weeks.
+Hair grows at a variable rate from one person to another, but in fact, eyebrow threading can last on average between 2 and 5 weeks.
 You can also keep the look longer with less intensive touch-ups than real eyebrow hair removal.